clecap/lameBrowserSynch/README.md

 * To have the required data ready on other machines we recommend to store the data in password managers.

+## Generating a CRX package

-## Installation from Package and Chrome Store
+## Installation from CRX Package

 Work to be done.

+## Installation from Chrome Store

+Subscribing to the principle of open source, data sovereignty and privacy, we do not distribute this extension in the Chrome store.

 ## Security

 * All data in the configuration is stored as part of chrome local storage.
 * No private data is used.
 * The extension claims a bit more premissions than necessary since it also is boilerplate for some other features I want to include later.